Barry Davis (wrestler)

 Barry Alan Davis (born September 17, 1961) is an Olympic silver medalist, a World bronze and silver medalist, and a Pan American Games gold medalist in freestyle wrestling.
 From 1994 until 2018, he served as head wrestling coach at the University of Wisconsin.

 Early life

 Davis was born in Bloomfield, Iowa to Elmer and Carol Davis, and grew up in Cedar Rapids, Iowa.
 He credits the support and work ethic of his parents as contributing to his drive to succeed in athletics.
-Davis attended Cedar Rapids Prairie High School, where he was a three-time state wrestling champion (the second individual from the Cedar Rapids metro area to achieve that distinction), and earned a career prep record of 102-6-1.
+Davis attended Cedar Rapids Prairie High School, where he was a three-time Iowa wrestling state champion and earned a career prep record of 102-6-1.